Canadian Bet Explained

 Canadian Bet Vs. Heinz Bet

-The difference between these two betting forms begins with the number of selections they cover.
-While the Canadian bet type covers five selections, the Heinz option covers the outcome of six selections.
-As such, a Heinz bet consists of 57 bets, including 15 doubles, 20 trebles, 15 four-fold parlays, 6 five-fold parlays, and 1 six-fold parlay.
-Since it covers more selections, a Heinz bet would require a significantly higher stake than Super Yankee.
-It also creates room for bigger payouts.
+While the Canadian option requires five selections, the Heinz bet includes predicting the outcomes of six events.
+It consists of 57 wagers, namely 15 doubles, 20 trebles, 15 four-fold parlays, 6 five-fold parlays, and 1 six-fold parlay.
+Since it comes with more combinations, a Heinz would require a significantly higher stake than Super Yankee but also creates room for a higher payout.

 Parameter Canadian (Super Yankee Bet) Heinz Bet